 Length: 221 ft. · Launch: 2010 · Price: 52 m euros approx.

 This over-67-metre-long mega yacht is currently one of the most expensive and exclusive ‘secondhand’ yachts in Spain with a selling price of around 52 million euros.
 In the rear end, the lower deck offers a beach club with teak terrace, a Jacuzzi pool made of glass and a fitness centre.
-The charter price is about 550,000 euros per week.
+The charter price is between 500,000 – 540,000 euros per week.
 The three-storey luxury palace and its six suites are powered by two high-performance engines with a total output of around 2,480 hp.

 Length: 214 ft. · Launch: 1962 · Price: 17 m euros approx.